matheusb432/rust-course/notes/01-fundamentals.md

 ### Match expressions

-Match expressions are a much more powerful switch statemen
+- Match expressions are a much more powerful switch statement

-Match expressions must be exhaustive, they should account for every possible result, so if a match is used for controlling an action on an enum value, the compiler throw an error if that is not accounted for
+- Match expressions must be exhaustive, they should account for every possible result, so if a match is used for controlling an action on an enum value, the compiler throw an error if that is not accounted for

 ```rust
 let some_bool = true;
 match some_bool {
     true => println!("Is true"),
     false => println!("Is false"),